openstack/tooz/doc/source/tutorial/lock.rst

    :language: python

 The method :meth:`tooz.coordination.CoordinationDriver.get_lock` allows to create a lock identified by a name.
-Once the you retrieve this lock, you can use it as a context manager or use the :meth:`tooz.locking.Lock.acquire` and :meth:`tooz.locking.Lock.release` methods to acquire and release the lock.
+Once you retrieve this lock, you can use it as a context manager or use the :meth:`tooz.locking.Lock.acquire` and :meth:`tooz.locking.Lock.release` methods to acquire and release the lock.